giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 - [djangular](https://github.com/appliedsec/djangular) - A reusable Django app that provides better integration and tools for Angular.js.

-## Websites

-- [Websites : django packages](https://djangopackages.org) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
-- [django girls tutorial](https://tutorial.djangogirls.org/en) - A fun and engaging tutorial showing how to build a blog using Django and deploy it to Heroku.
-- [django introduction](http://www.django-introduction.com) - A reusable set of slides to educate more people about Django.
-- [django sites](https://www.djangosites.org) - Django Sites is a showcase of websites powered by Django.
-- [full stack python's django page](https://www.fullstackpython.com/django.html) - contains explanations for Django's philosophy and its components along with links to other resources and tutorials.
-- [marina mele's site](http://www.marinamele.com) - A blog about Django and Python.
-Includes deployment to Heroku, a Django project boilerplate for best practices, testing and more.
-- [mozilla tutorial](https://developer.mozilla.org/en-us/docs/learn/server-side/django) - Tutorial that shows how to set up a development environment, and how to get started with using it to create your own web applications.
-- [simple is better than complex](https://simpleisbetterthancomplex.com) - A blog about Django, Python and Web Development.
-Weekly updates containing tutorials, tips, featured packages, reference guides and code snippets.

 ## Wikis

 - [django-wiki](https://github.com/django-wiki/django-wiki) - A wiki system with complex functionality for simple integration and a superb interface.
 Store your knowledge with style: Use django models.